linux-system-roles/hpc/README.md

 By default, the role ensures that `rootlv` and `usrlv` in Azure has enough storage for packages to be installed.
 You can use variables described in this section to control the exact sizes and paths.

+### hpc_manage_firewall

+Whether to configure the default firewall zone to be trusted.
+This basically allows all connections.
+This is a common practice with HPC workloads because connections are filtered by cloud providers.

+This is a security measure and we want users to explicitly approve this action by setting this variable to `true`.

+Default: `false`

+Type: bool

 ### hpc_manage_storage

 Whether to configure the VG from [hpc_rootvg_name](#hpc_rootvg_name) to have logical volumes [hpc_rootlv_name](#hpc_rootlv_name) and [hpc_usrlv_name](#hpc_usrlv_name) with indicated sizes and mounted to indicated mount points.